centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-elasticsearch.md

 In order to monitor an Elasticsearch cluster, it must be prepared acccording to [Elasticsearch's official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/monitor-elasticsearch-cluster.html).

-In order to be able to communicate with the Elasticsearch node's API, the Centreon Poller should access to the port 9200 with the http protocol on the Elasticsearch node.
+In order to be able to communicate with the Elasticsearch node's API, the Centreon poller should access port 9200 with the HTTP protocol on the Elasticsearch node.

 ## Installing the monitoring connector